HUN

 Our main objective is to co-create a transnational framework for East-Central Europe to evaluate and transform brownfield sites in ways that are socially just and environmentally responsible.
 Through local engagement and regional collaboration, the project empowers municipalities, civic groups, researchers, and economic actors to reimagine these peripheries as future commons.

-• A co-designed brownfield regeneration assessment tool, developed with local and regional stakeholders;
+• A co-designed brownfield regeneration assessment toolkit, developed with local and regional stakeholders;

-• A set of comparative case studies highlighting adaptive reuse, and social, economic, and institutional innovation;
+• A set of comparative case studies highlighting adaptive reuse, and social, economic, and institutional innovation, and a regional adaptive framework, methodological toolkit, and policy recommendations on the postindustrial.network online platform

 • A growing regional network of practitioners committed to a socially just and green transition of postindustrial urban areas in East-Central Europe.